Eddie-hanson/Eddie-hanson/README.md

 - 👋 Hi, I’m Edward hanson
-- 👀 I’m interested in Python Backend development
+- 👀 I’m interested in Python Backend development and machine learning
-- 🌱 I’m currently learnin Django
+- 🌱 I’m currently learning Django
-- 💞️ I’m looking to collaborate on a Booking App System
+- 💞️ I’m ]open to collaborating on any project
-- 📫 How to reach me hans18edward@gmail.com
+- 📫 send me an email: hans18edward@gmail.com
 - 😄 Pronouns: He/Him
+- Interests: Python Backend Development, Machine Learning
 - ⚡ Fun fact:
-Modern airplanes are incredibly reliant on code!
-While pilots are still very much in control, critical flight systems, navigation, and even engine controls are all managed by complex software.
-In fact, pilots actually use special codes, called squawk codes, to communicate with air traffic control.
-These codes are four-digit numbers that identify the aircraft and can be used to transmit information about the flight's intentions or even emergencies.
-So, next time you fly,  think about all the code silently working behind the scenes to keep you soaring through the sky!
+Modern airplanes are marvels of engineering, and a big part of that marvel is their reliance on sophisticated software!
+These high-tech systems manage everything from critical flight controls and navigation to engine performance, ensuring a smooth and safe journey.
+Pilots also use special four-digit codes, known as squawk codes, to communicate important information with air traffic control.
+These codes can indicate the flight's intentions or even signal emergencies.
+So, next time you’re soaring through the skies, remember the invisible, intricate code that's hard at work behind the scenes, making your flight possible and safe! ✈️✨
 <!---
 Eddie-hanson/Eddie-hanson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.